umbalaconmeogia/experiment/vagrant/CentOS7.LAMPP/README.md

 This is Vagrant file to

 * Create a CentOS 7 machine with Apache, MySQL, Postgres, PHP installed.
-* Make the /vagrant directory on the CentOS guess synchronize with the Vagrant directory on the Windows host.
+* Make the /vagrant directory on the CentOS guest synchronize with the Vagrant directory on the Windows host.
-* Set the port forwarding so that you can access to Apache web server on the CentOS guess from the Windows host (by access to http://localhost:8080 for example)
+* Set the port forwarding so that you can access to Apache web server on the CentOS guest from the Windows host (by access to http://localhost:8080 for example)
-* On the CentOS guess, make the apache web root directory (`/var/www/html`) link to `/vagrant` so that you can easily update the web content by modify file on Windows host.
+* On the CentOS guest, make the apache web root directory (`/var/www/html`) link to `/vagrant` so that you can easily update the web content by modify file on Windows host.

 Other note